Copiapó: Economy

 Copiapó has a diversified and potential economy, but mining is the largest economic activity.
 The Copiapó Basin has a great deal of copper ore, mined by companies such as Minera Candelaria, which extracts copper near Tierra Amarilla, a neighboring commune.
 This generates a need for transportation, light industry, and services.
 "Small mining" represents over 30% of the production.
 The copper obtained by pirquineros (miners) goes to the copper smelter at Paipote.

 Agriculture is the second-largest source of income in this area.
 It consists largely of grape production, with olives, tomatoes, avocados and some citrus fruits also produced as commodity crops.

 Industry: Copiapó has mainly light industry, and some medium industry such as the INACESA plant and Paipote copper refinery.

 Energy: Many important solar plants were built in the Atacama Region, benefiting from the high amount of and constant solar radiation during the year.
 Solar photovoltaic energy production in 2016 reached more than 400 MW connected to the Central-North grid.

 Commerce is growing in Copiapó, largely old and new, small and medium enterprises.
 Downtown Copiapó activity reflects the growth of the city.
 Some local enterprises have grown rapidly in the last decade, such as the Albasini and Don Álvaro chain-stores.
 The national government's free-market policies, along with a higher demand and better economic expectations, have encouraged the establishment here of such national businesses as the supermarkets Deca (1999), Jumbo (2005), and Lider (2006).

 Tourism in Copiapó has been developing since the early 21st century.
 Some come to see the desert and indigenous monuments, such as the Inca cemetery in the city, which was investigated in the 1930s.
 In addition, a new casino has attracted both domestic and foreign tourists, and hotels have invested in new amenities and structures to satisfy demand.

+International relations

+The city of Copiapó is home to a number of international relations institutions, such as the Regional Unit for International Affairs (URAI) of the Regional Government of Atacama, responsible for analyzing and managing the region’s bilateral and multilateral relations with Latin America and the rest of the world; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); the Department of Migration and International Police of the Investigations Police of Chile; and the Migrant Office of the Municipality of Copiapó.

+In the field of higher education internationalization, the main actor in Copiapó is the Internationalization Unit of the University of Atacama.